 The Sub-Fund may invest in UCITS and/or alternative investment funds (including exchange traded funds) which satisfy the requirements of the Central Bank for UCITS Acceptable Investment in other Investment Funds.
-The Sub-Fund may invest up to 100% of its net assets in such schemes which have materially similar investment objectives and policies to those of the Sub-Fund and up to 30% of its net assets in such schemes which may have materially different investment objectives and policies to those of the Sub-Fund but where the Manager considers such investment to be consistent with the overall investment objective and risk profile of the Sub-Fund.
+The Sub-Fund may invest up to 100% of its net assets in such schemes which have materially similar investment objectives and policies to those of the Sub-Fund.